bhatarchanas/smrtpipe/README.md

 ### Usage:
 Run the smrtpipe.rb script along with the arguments that are required as input.
 `ruby smrtpipe.rb -p xx/bin/pbsmrtpipe -s sample_key.txt -o out_dir_name -b pacbio_barcodes_96.fasta`

+### Outputs:
+1. reads folder - Consists of FASTQ files after running LIMA and CCS2.
+One FASTQ file is produced for every sample that was given in the sample key file.
+2. reads_2 folder - Consists of FASTQ files after running LIMA and CCS2, and also includes the number of ccs passes and barcode labels in the FASTQ read headers.
+One FASTQ file is produced for every sample that was given in the sample key file.